14 best places to go paddleboarding in Cornwall

 This post was written in collaboration with Aspects Holidays.

 Looking for more Cornwall inspiration?
-Discover the most stunning waterfalls in Cornwall or find 21 things to do in Cornwall when it rains.
-Or seek out the best seafood restaurants in Cornwall.
+Discover my guide to the most stunning waterfalls in Cornwall or find 21 things to do in Cornwall when it rains.
+Or seek out the best seafood restaurants in Cornwall in my guide.

 Share: